 You miss falling asleep watching “The Tonight Show with Johnny Carson” because late-night television these days has been ruined.
 (Read an in-depth post here about how the good ole days of late-night TV are long gone, and why today’s very opinionated late-night hosts will always pale in comparison.)

 Your news fix was HBO’s “Not Necessarily the News,” and you looked forward to the latest “Sniglets.”
 Remember “pajangle”?
 I still use the word to this day!

-You believe current “Must-See TV” programming doesn’t hold a candle to the days when series like “All in the Family,” “M*A*S*H,” “The Bob Newhart Show,” “The Mary Tyler Moore Show,” were on the air.
+You believe current “Must-See TV” programming doesn’t hold a candle to the days when series like “All in the Family,” “M*A*S*H,” “The Bob Newhart Show,” and “The Mary Tyler Moore Show” were on the air.
 And you’re also sick of TV networks coming up with endless, poor reboots of classic shows — they need to give reboots the boot!